miso-lims/miso-lims/docs/user_manual/pools.md

 ## Adding Library Aliquots to a Pool

-Library aliquots can be added to a pool using the single Edit Pool page.
-In the Available Library Aliquots list, find and select the aliquots that you wish to add to the pool.
-You can search aliquots using the search box at the top of the table.
-Once you have selected the appropriate aliquots, click the "Add" button in the toolbar at the top of the table to add the library aliquots to the pool.
+Library aliquots can be added to a pool using the single Create or Edit Pool page.
+In the toolbar of the Library Aliquots list, click the "Add" button.
+In the dialog that appears, enter the names, aliases, or barcodes of the library aliquots you wish to add to the pool, then click the "Search" button.
+In the next dialog, enter the proportions of these aliquots in the pool, then click the "Add" button.
+The aliquots will appear in the table.
+Be sure to click the "Save" button at the top right of the page to confirm your changes.

 If your site has [Strict Index Checking](../site_configuration/#strict-index-checking) rules enabled, library aliquots cannot be added to pools when the library aliquots have indices which are duplicates or near-duplicates.

 ## Removing Library Aliquots from a Pool

 Library aliquots can be removed from a pool using the single Edit Pool page.
-In the Included Library Aliquots list, find and select the aliquots that you wish to remove from the pool.
+In the Library Aliquots list, find and select the aliquots that you wish to remove from the pool.
 Click the "Remove" button in the toolbar at the top of the table to remove the library aliquots from the pool.
+Be sure to click the "Save" button at the top right of the page to confirm your changes.

+## Editing Proportions

+Library aliquot proportions within a pool can be edited using the single Edit Pool page.
+In the Library Aliquots list, find and select the aliquots for which you wish to modify the proportions.
+Click the "Edit Proportions" button in the toolbar at the top of the table.
+In the dialog that appears, enter the new proportions, then click the "OK" button.
+Be sure to click the "Save" button at the top of the table to confirm your changes.